440 Huntington Avenue

 - BA in Computer Science and Mathematics, Cornell College

-Cody Dunne is an Assistant Professor at Northeastern University’s College of Computer and Information Science.
+Cody Dunne is an Assistant Professor at Northeastern University’s Khoury College of Computer and Sciences.
 He works at the intersection of information visualization, network science, human-computer interaction, and computer science.
 Cody focuses on techniques for making data easier to analyze and share, as well as the application of visualization techniques to real-world problems.
 He is currently researching ways to improve the readability of network visualizations as well as developing the next generation of tools for visually exploring, sharing and collaborating around data and analysis workflows.

 Some domains Cody has worked on include visualizing concepts from medical records, the spread of infectious diseases, citations in academic literature, interactions of people and organizations, relationships in archaeological dig sites, news term co-occurrence, thesaurus category relationships, municipal energy use and computer network traffic flow.
 Cody’s research interests include information visualization, visual analytics, graph & network visualization, data workflows, data & analytic provenance, human-computer interaction (HCI), and personal health informatics.